sillydan1/graphedit/README.md

 </p>

 <p align="center">
-   Graphedit is an application for visualising, creating, editing and debugging graph-based syntaxes
+   Graphedit is an application for visualising, creating, editing and debugging graph-based languages
 </p>

 ------